-Transylvania will assess requests for the use of other (non-canine) animals on campus on a case by case basis.
-Requests should be submitted to Disability Services and, consistent with applicable laws, Transylvania may make modification in its policies to permit use if they meet certain criteria and have been individually trained to do work or perform tasks for the benefit of the disabled.
+Transylvania will assess requests for the use of other (non canine) service animals on campus on a case-by-case basis.
+Requests should be submitted to Accessibility Services and, consistent with applicable laws, Transylvania may make modifications in its policies to permit use if they meet certain criteria and have been individually trained to do work or perform tasks for the benefit of the disabled.
 If a student has a roommate, the designated roommate will be asked to sign a form signifying their agreement to reside in a room with an animal.